 Protection of the existing park area, trees, and trail network were critical factors in locating the facility within the existing parking lot.

-The parking needs for the trail network, park and adjacent preserve are being relocated to provide better access to the preserve amenities.
+The parking needs for the trail network, park, and adjacent preserve were relocated to provide better access to the preserve amenities.
 The site plan includes 10 parking spaces, and street parking will remain available as an option for visitors.
 An additional 10 parking spaces could be made available should more parking needs be identified in the future.

-Approximately 40 trees have been removed to facilitate construction of the temporary water treatment facility.
-A tree replacement plan will be created which meets the replacement ordinance.
-Eleven of these trees are Ash trees, which would be removed in the future under the City’s response to the Emerald Ash Borer (EAB).
+Approximately 40 trees were removed to facilitate the construction of the temporary water treatment facility.
+A tree replacement plan was created which meets the replacement ordinance.
+Eleven of these trees are Ash trees, which would be removed in the future under the city's response to the Emerald Ash Borer (EAB).